 No matter how great a copywriter you are, a bad headline will destroy your chances of reaching your audience.
-Think of a newspaper: headlines are supposed to inform the reader while enticing them to read past the jump.
+Think of a newspaper: headlines should inform the reader while enticing them to read past the jump.
 For once, the internet is no different; your headline should drive link clicks by introducing the article and piquing the reader’s interest.

 Writing headlines is a specialized but necessary skill for anyone writing for an online audience, and there are no shortcuts.
 With readers’ short attention spans and the competition from crowds of competing writers, you have to catch their attention with concise, sincere language.
 Here are some tips.